mmarusyk/error_builder/README.md

 ## Code of Conduct

-Everyone interacting in the error_craft project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mmarusyk/error_craft/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the error_builder project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mmarusyk/error_builder/blob/main/CODE_OF_CONDUCT.md).